updated July 16 2025

 If I’m honest with myself, the reason I deny Christ’s help in overcoming my sins and weaknesses is because I love them too much and don’t want to live without them.
 If I truly want to change, I will want to forsake my sins and weaknesses and willingly pay any price to engage His help overcoming them.
 A fullness of salvation isn’t a halfhearted matter.
 It requires my entire devotion.
 However, achieving such a monumental outcome is the process of a lifetime.

-If the highway of life is always downhill we may get great gas mileage, but we’ll never get home.
+If the highway of life was all downhill, you may get great gas mileage, but you’ll never get home.

 If the principle of personal agency occupies a premier place in heaven’s hierarchy of doctrines, wouldn’t I be wise to use my agency to yield my will to the will of Him who knows best what will produce my greatest joy and fulfillment?